Source: Library of Congress, Bookies taking bets at horse races. Warrenton, Virginia

 At the same time the General Assembly authorized historical horse racing terminals, the Virginia Department of Alcoholic Beverage Control approved the use of new video gaming machines in establishments with a liquor license.

 The state agency has determined that so long as a game is based predominantly on skill and not chance, it is legal.
-Machines that require a customer to use hand-eye coordination or memory in order to win a prize are not gambling machines.74
+Machines that require a customer to use hand-eye coordination or memory in order to win a prize are not gambling machines.
+A bar with a liquor license can provide skills-based games for customer entertainment, without risking a loss of the liquor license.

-two gambling centers have been proposed on I-64 east of Richmond, one by the Pamunkey tribe and one at the former Colonial Downs racetrack
+two gambling centers were proposed on I-64 east of Richmond, one by the Pamunkey tribe and one at the former Colonial Downs racetrack - and then Norfolk became an option in 2018

 Source: ESRI, ArcGIS Online